Dmytro-Posyliuzhnyi/math-learning-journal/Linear Algebra/Linear Algebra.md

 - The null space and the column space basis
 - I also need to write notes on matrix-vector multiplication because I feel like I might have mixed it up in my mind

+*Time: 10:50 PM*

+Learned more about the column space of a matrix.
+I might also need to take notes on how to find the formula for the column space using the example shown in [this video](https://www.khanacademy.org/math/linear-algebra/vectors-and-spaces/null-column-space/v/visualizing-a-column-space-as-a-plane-in-r3).

 ---

 *Date: January 23, 2025*